-Standards issued but not yet effective (Cont'd)
+Standards issued but not yet effective

-The Group and the Company have not applied the following new MFRSs, new interpretations and amendments to MFRSs that have been issued by the MASB but are not yet effective for the Group and the Company: (Cont'd)
+The Group and the Company have not applied the following amendments to MFRSs that have been issued by the MASB but are not yet effective for the Group and for the Company:

-Effective dates for financial periods beginning on or after Amendments to MFRS 101 Classification of Liabilities as Current or Non-current 1 January 2024 Amendments to MFRS 16 Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to MFRS 101 Non-current Liabilities with Covenants 1 January 2024 Amendments to MFRS 10 and MFRS 128 Sale of Contribution of Assets between an Investor and its Associate or Joint Venture Deferred until further notice
+Effective dates for financial periods beginning on or after Amendments to MFRS 107 and MFRS 7 Supplier Finance Arrangement 1 January 2024 Amendments to MFRS 101 Classification of Liabilities as Current or Non-current 1 January 2024 Amendments to MFRS 116 Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to MFRS 101 Non-current Liabilities with Covenants 1 January 2024 Amendments to MFRS 121 Lack of Exchangeability 1 January 2025 Amendments to MFRS 10 and MFRS 128 Sale of Contribution of Assets between an Investor and its Associate or Joint Venture Deferred until further notice

-The Group and the Company intend to adopt the above new MFRSs and amendments to MFRSs when they become effective.
+The Group and the Company intend to adopt the above amendments to MFRSs when they become effective.

-These new standards, amendments to published standards and interpretation will be adopted on the respective effective dates.
-The Group and the Company has started a preliminary assessment on the effects of the above new standard, amendments to published standards and interpretation and the impact is still being assessed.
+These amendments to published standards will be adopted on the respective effective dates.
+The Group and the Company have started a preliminary assessment on the effects of the above amendments to published standards and the impact is still being assessed.